ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[D41]**	BPI Edge Storage SHOULD be discoverable by BPI Worgroup members or their delegates within a BPI.

-**[R307]**	BPI Edge Storage MUST support BPI identifiers and identity as define in this document.
+**[R307]**	BPI Edge Storage MUST support BPI identifiers and identity as defined in this document.
 See section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).

 **[R308]**	BPI Edge Storage MUST support Partially Persistent Data and Fully Persistent Data (see section [7.5 BPI-Internal Storage](#75-bpi-internal-storage)) requirements for security, privacy, and integration.